 You should start on this project now.
 We expect all of the projects in CS168 to take the full amount of time we give you.
 It can be tricky so we want to make sure that you stay on top of it.
-You have to have your first design meeting with your mentor TA by Oct 4th.
-For this meeting you should have a clear sense of what your program is going to look like and a complete list of what you don't understand.
-We will also ask questions that you should have answers by the milestone.
-Make no assumptions about what will be asked and tested.
+The milestone design meeting is meant to encourage you to plan your design.
 Ask questions now if in doubt.
 Start talking with your partner right away, and get ready to get connected!